 The other 2/3 of the consonant sounds are just what you’d expect them to be!

-Vowels are an entirely different beast, so we’ll tackle those separately in our next post.
+Vowels are an entirely different beast, so check out our next post for that.